-I’m a father of three young kids.
+I’m a father of three young kids and if you’re like me, you also want to teach your kids the Bible.
 I can’t think of many things more important for them than regular exposure to the living Word of God.
 If you’re a Christian parent of young children, I assume you share the same conviction: Your kids need to hear from God, and you long for them to listen carefully to his good Word.

 But it’s hard.
 Life is busy, kids are lively and reading the Bible often struggles to compete with the Disney channel, Legos and the newest phone app.